filteredwaterdev/true-ai-export/assets/README.md

 distinct from copy (clipboard), download (from internet), and save (local file that already exists).

-This icon represents a genuinely new function category:
+This icon represents a new function category:
-**Transcript Portability** — the retrieval of conversation data from a remote platform backend and its materialisation as a portable local file, on demand, in a format of the user's choosing.
+**Transcript Portability** — the retrieval of conversation data from a remote platform backend and its materialisation as a portable local file, on demand, in a format of the user's choosing, and unhindered by any virtualized rendering.

 ## Proposed UI behaviour